iovation/launchkey-java/examples/cli-example/README.md

     * [Application User Session Management](#app)
     * [White Label Device Management](#whitelabel)

-## <a name="prerequisites"></a>Pre-Requisites

-Follow the pre-requisites instructions for the iovation LaunchKey SDK for Java: [SDK Instructions](../../sdk/README.md#prerequisites).
-The demo will utilize the Bouncy Castle JCE provider.
-Make sure to install that provider in the instructions.

 ## <a name="installation"></a>Installation

 Execute the Maven goal of _package_.
 Executing _clean_ as well is never a bad idea.
 For example: